Open Bible Data Home About News OET Key

 (Kai katabainontōn autōn apo tou orous, diesteilato autois hina maʸdeni ha eidon diaʸgaʸsōntai, ei maʸ hotan ho Huios tou Anthrōpou ek nekrōn anastaʸ.)

-UST While they were coming down the mountain, Jesus told them that they should not tell anyone yet what had just happened to him.
-He said, “You may tell them after I, the Son of Man, become alive again after I die.”
+UST While they were walking down the mountain, Jesus told them that they should not tell anyone about what they had just seen until he, the Son of Man, had become alive again.

 BLB And as they were descending from the mountain, He instructed them that they should tell to no one what they had seen, except until the Son of Man had risen out from the dead.